top itsm software 2026

 Step 2: Map your integration ecosystem

 Your platform will need to connect to monitoring tools, identity providers, cloud platforms, and your CMDB.
 Evaluate integration depth, not just breadth.
-Ask vendors how their platform handles bi-directional data sync.
-Ask what happens when integration data conflicts.
-(For a deeper read on getting CMDB integrations right, see CMDB integration with ITSM.)
+Ask vendors how their platform handles bi-directional data sync and what happens when integration data conflicts.

 Step 3: Evaluate total cost of ownership